-With regard to the compliance of the financial statements with all requirements applied on a voluntary basis we refer to the auditor's report.
+With regard to the compliance of the financial statements with all applicable statutory requirements we refer to the auditor's report.

 3.2.
-Explanations and Evidence
+Information provided

-The Organisation's legal representative has sufficiently provided all evidence and explanations requested by us as well as their signed management representation letter.
+The organisation's legal representatives provided all evidence and explanations requested by us.
+We obtained a representation letter signed by the legal representatives which we included in our working papers.